Edgecam Helps Fab-Factory Become a One-Stop Shop for Custom Turbo Assemblies.

 When it comes to making parts like custom flanges and billet accessories at Fab-Factory, required tolerances and a seamless transition from flange to port are must-haves.

 “I’m here to make people power,” Grawunde says.
-“If it’s not proper and it’s not precize, it won’t do what I’m selling it for.
+“If it’s not proper and it’s not precise, it won’t do what I’m selling it for.
 The parts I make are all to spec, and everything is identical to the eye.
 From my perspective, they’re perfect.”

 While there was a steep learning curve for Grawunde — who had never before used a CNC machine tool, design software, or CAM software — he was able to quickly learn to use both SOLIDWORKS and Edgecam to power the Haas machine.